Compare 13+ life insurance quotes in just 30 seconds.

-Payouts may be delayed if the cause of death is declared as homicide or if the holder of the policy dies within the first two years of having life insurance — this is the two year contestability clause.
-This clause gives the insurance company the right to investigate your claim to ensure that you weren’t providing false information in order to get a life insurance policy.
+Insurers may delay payouts if the policyholder’s death is ruled a homicide or suicide.
+Also, deaths that happen in the first two years after signing up for life insurance coverage typically are subject to something called the two-year contestability clause.
+This clause allows your insurer the right to more thoroughly investigate your claim to confirm you didn’t provide false or fraudulent information to get a life insurance policy.

 What can a life insurance payout be used for?